CeciliaSG/pp2_wordScramble/README.md

 ## Credits

-- This post on stackoverflow, as well as going back over the course material helped me get started with the leaderboard: [<https://stackoverflow.com/questions/47918195/creating-a-basic-html-javascript-leaderboard>]
-- The Love Maths walkthrough was used to guide me in building the word scramble game.
+- The Love Maths walkthrough was used to guide me in building the word scramble game, as well as the course material.
 - My mentor helped me figure out the problem with splice when generating random words from the array.
 The code I had written wasn't doing what I wanted.
 He also suggested setting the main colours in css so as to make the code easier to maintain.

 ### Code